-If you find traditional art museums boring, head to the Moco Museum in Amsterdam and check out this sculpture of Mickey Mouse inside the stomach of a giant snake!
+Looking for Banksy art in Amsterdam?
+Come to the Moco Museum!
+If you find traditional art museums boring, come here and check out this sculpture of Mickey Mouse inside the stomach of a giant snake.

 Read on to discover what you’ll see if you visit the Moco Museum, including Banksy’s art plus unusual works by Andy Warhol, Salvador Dali, Keith Haring, and many other modern artists, both famous and unknown.